 inRiver AB (“we”, “our” or “inRiver”) is committed to protecting your information.
 This Privacy Notice explains why we collect personal information about you and what we do with it, what personal information we collect, for how long we store it and who we may share it with.
 We encourage you to read the Privacy Notice carefully, as it also specifies the rights you have regarding your personal data and how you can exercise your rights.

 We at inRiver take your privacy seriously and we are sensitive to potential concerns about how we use the personal information that we may collect from time-to-time from and about you.
 This Privacy Notice includes information for U.S. residents and individuals located within the European Union.
-Note that Personal Information which inRiver processes as a Processor (as defined in the EU General Data Protection Regulation 2016/679) is set forth in the Data Processing Agreement entered into between inRiver and the subscriber.

 California customers: Please refer to the California Privacy Addendum available here.